Old Granary - Bread Riot

 Information

 The actual church was built well after the American Revolution.
 But this was once the site of a public grain storage building called the Old Granary.
 In the early 1700s Rich merchants were hoarding food to falsely inflate the prices and manufacture a shortage and the poor were unable to get any attention within Parliament to care for their plight.
-As profits continued to be more important than human life people protested in what became knows as the Boston Bread Riot.
+As profits continued to be more important than human life people protested in what became known as the Boston Bread Riot.
 They stormed Andrew Belcher’s warehouse and shot and wounded the Lt governor.
 Due to this the Old Granary was built to support the impoverished and legislation was created which still went ignored by greedy merchants leading to 14 riots for food shortages during the American Revolution.
 This was amongst 103 riots in Boston from 1700-1976.
 To put Boston’s riotous nature in numbers, between 1700-1764 NY had 4 riots, Philadelphia had 6, and Boston had 28.

 The church stands on land that was once part of Boston Common.
 The Puritans built a public grain storage building, a long wooden structure called the Old Granary, in 1729 in the space now occupied by the church.
 Adjacent buildings included a workhouse, an almshouse, and a prison to house criminals and the insane.
 The Granary Burying Ground occupied a spot behind it since 1660.